ava-labs/avalanche-docs/docs/community/tutorials-contest/2022/erc20-as-subnet-gas-token/README.md

 - Start the relayer
 - An already processed event appears on the console of the relayer therefore it does not get processed
 - Check the balances to make sure already processed event is not processed
-- Lock 20 ERC20 token from avax and see the updated balances of user and the bridge on avax
+- Lock 20 ERC20 token from AVAX and see the updated balances of user and the bridge on AVAX
 - Relayer observes the transaction and sends a transaction to mint native tokens on Subnet
-- Check the balances on both Subnet and avax.
+- Check the balances on both Subnet and AVAX.
 As expected our Subnet native token balance increases by 20
 - Burn 5 native tokens from Subnet and see the updated balance of the user
-- Relayer observers the transaction and sends a transaction to release 5 ERC20 tokens on avax
+- Relayer observers the transaction and sends a transaction to release 5 ERC20 tokens on AVAX
-- Check balance on both Subnet and Avax.
+- Check balance on both Subnet and AVAX.
 As expected our ERC20 balance increases by 5 and bridge's decreases by 5

 #### Test Relayer for Old Events